MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-design-forms-customer-service-hub.md

 > [!NOTE]
 >  Apart from these entities, you can also create or customize interactive dashboards. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Configure interactive dashboards](../customize/configure-interactive-dashboards.md)

 You can see the forms for each entity in their list of forms in the solution explorer in the **Customization** area.
-You can identify the form by the form type and display name.
+The default form type for the Unified interface based Customer Service Hub is **Main - Case for Interactive experience**.
+For more information on the types of forms available, see [Types of forms](#types-of-forms).

 ![form-type](media/form-type-csh.png)

-Both the **Main** type forms are available to use in the Customer Service Hub (based on Unified Interface).
+Both the **Main** type forms are available to use in the Customer Service Hub.

 ### Enable custom entities in the Customer Service Hub
 You can enable any new custom entity or custom activity in the Customer Service Hub, and then create forms for it.
-To enable a custom entity, ensure that the following flag is checked in the **Outlook & Mobile** section in the entity metadata:
+To enable a custom entity, ensure that the flag **Enable for mobile** is checked in the **Outlook & Mobile** section in the entity metadata:

 ![enable-custom-entity](media/enable-custom-entity.png)